guayabas/Add_Skirt_To_STL_Solution/README.md

 # Document Scope
-The following are the steps I followed to solve the addition of a "skirt" into an STL file format.
+The following are the steps I followed to solve the addition of a "skirt" for a STL file format.
 The program is interactive and a tipycal instance would look like this image
 <p align="center"><img src="./OutputImages/AddSkirtToSTL_vbz8tARRTZ.png"></p>

 Above image is showing a skirt generated for a simple STL file that represents a plane.
 The skirt has a 45 degrees angle and 10 levels of discretization